 ICC Family of Companies

 The International Code Council (ICC) Family of Companies includes the ICC Evaluation Service (ICC-ES), S.K.
-Ghosh Associates, the Solar Rating & Certification Corporation (ICC-SRCC) and the International Accreditation Service (IAS), which are dedicated to the construction of safe, sustainable, affordable and resilient structures. (more)
+Ghosh Associates, the Solar Rating & Certification Corporation (ICC-SRCC) and the International Accreditation Service (IAS), and General Code, which are dedicated to the construction of safe, sustainable, affordable and resilient structures. (more)

 The ICC has developed and made available a comprehensive and coordinated set of International Codes, including: